justinmeiners/efficient-programming-with-components/09_iterators.md

 But, many people at [CMU][cmu] got tenure because of it.
 It has some interesting ideas, including the idea of a generator.
 For those of you who know [Python][python], it is like an iterator in Python[^python-iterator].
-Barbara Liskov said, wouldn't it be nice to write:
+Barbara Liskov said, "wouldn't it be nice to write something like: `for x in thing`".

-    for x in thing

-and iterators allow you to do that[^clu-iterators].
+Iterators allow you to do that[^clu-iterators].
 It is like a generator in Alphard.
 It is a procedure which returns multiple values, one by one.
 It's a procedural abstraction.